papir805/ElectroniCart-Sales-Analysis/README.md

 * Apple Airpods Headphones (19%)
 * Thinkpad Laptop (17%)

-Because **the Thinkpad and Macbook Air Laptop have some of the highest AOVs and high refund rates**, their returns represent a significant threat to ElectroniCart's revenue. **The 27in 4K Gaming Monitor and Apple Airpods Headphones had low refund rates, but have a high refund frequency**, also making them dangerous.
+Because **the Thinkpad and Macbook Air Laptop have high AOVs and high refund rates**, their returns represent a significant threat to ElectroniCart's revenue. **The 27in 4K Gaming Monitor and Apple Airpods Headphones** had low refund rates, but **have a high refund frequency**, also making them dangerous.

 **Returns of the Macbook Air Laptop, the Apple Airpods Headphones, the Thinkpad Laptop, and the 27in 4K Gaming Monitor constitute 8% of all sales and represent $2.2 million in dollars refunded between 2019 and 2022**
 ([figure 8](./images/refunds_percent_dollars_refunded_and_refund_count.png)).